-Mozambique profile - BBC News

-Mozambique profile
+Mozambique media guide

-Television is a big part of the media scene.
-State-run TVM is the national network, and private STV is a ratings leader.
+Television is popular medium in Mozambique and there are around 20 stations.
+State-run TVM is the national network, and STV is a popular private channel.

 Portuguese RTP Africa and Brazilian-owned TV Miramar are widely-watched.